 Side effects vary with each type of antidepressant.
 Sometimes when treatment with one drug does not relieve depression, a different type (class) or a combination of antidepressant drugs is prescribed.

-Risk of suicide Antidepressants and the risk of suicide Suicide is death caused by an intentional act of self-harm that is designed to be lethal.
-Suicidal behavior includes completed suicide, attempted suicide, and suicidal ideation.
-Suicide usually... read more after starting an antidepressant has been in the news.
+Risk of suicide Antidepressants and the risk of suicide Suicide is death caused by an act of self-harm that is intended to be lethal.
+Suicidal behavior includes completed suicide, attempted suicide, and suicidal ideation (thoughts and ideas).
+Suicide... read more after starting an antidepressant has been in the news.
 A few people do become more agitated, depressed, and anxious shortly after an antidepressant is started or after the dose is increased.
 Some people, especially younger children and adolescents, become increasingly suicidal if these symptoms are not detected and rapidly treated.
 This finding was first reported with SSRIs, but the risk probably does not differ among classes of antidepressants.
 The person's doctor should be notified if symptoms worsen after antidepressants are started or the dose is increased (or for any reason).
 Because having suicidal thoughts is also a symptom of depression, doctors may have difficulty determining what role antidepressants play in suicidal thoughts and behavior.
 Some studies cast doubt on the connection.

 Selective serotonin reuptake inhibitors (SSRIs)